 Anything else you would like to share: Libraries are about so much more than the books they lend.
 Let's all work together to keep Forbush strong.

-Kimberly Samson, Board Chair
+Kimberly Samson, Chair

 Term: (4) 2023-2026